 3. They must be necessary to achieve this objective.

 If an employer intends renewing a fixed term contract, and not granting a contract of indefinite duration, then the employer must state in writing to the employee the objective grounds for a further fixed term contract.

 This written notice must be given to the employee at the date of renewal at the very latest.

-Continuous employment is defined in the First Schedule to the Protection of Employees (Fixed Term Work) Act, 2003 and the issue of whether employment has been continuous is not entirely straightforward.
+Continuous employment is defined in the First Schedule to the MINIMUM NOTICE AND TERMS OF EMPLOYMENT ACT, 1973 and the issue of whether employment has been continuous is not entirely straightforward.

 The Rights Commissioner service and the Labour Court have held that breaks of up to 3 months were not sufficient to break an employee’s continuous service.

 Therefore it is strongly recommended that if you are an employer or employee you should obtain legal advice from a solicitor who is experienced in employment law matters.

 Two very interesting relatively recent cases-2011 and 2013-of the Labour Court throw further light on the entitlement to a contract of indefinite duration.

 The cases are DUBLIN INSTITUTE OF TECHNOLOGY AND EMILIA MIHAYLOVA (July, 2013)and REVENUE COMMISSIONERS AND WILLIAM BEARY (January 2011).